-With any coffee, espresso and otherwise, we recommend buying whole beans and investing in a quality grinder to grind the beans shortly before you use them.
-Most super-automatic machines and even a few fully/semi-automatic espresso machines have a built-in grinder, so you won’t have to worry about an extra investment.
+With any coffee, espresso, and otherwise, we recommend buying whole beans and investing in a quality grinder to grind the beans shortly before you use them.
+Most super-automatic machines and even a few fully/semi-automatic espresso machines have a built-in grinder, so you won’t have to worry about making an extra investment.

 Furthermore, grinding your own beans allows you to get the most out of their flavor.
 Especially if your machine isn’t top-of-the-line, fresh grounds can help compensate to make sure you still get a great cup of espresso.